 This test is suitable for keeping a record of drying performance, firing specks, and soluble salt deposit trends in a production body at a ceramic ware manufacturing facility (i.e. at a porcelain insulator manufacturer).
-It has been done for many years at Plainsman Clays and has proven to be a valuable indicator of critical plastic properties of clay bodies and clay materials.
+It enables combining the DFAC and SOLU tests into one (since the disk specimen is used for both).

 Weight in grams of wet disk.DWGT - Dry Weight (V)

 Weight in grams of disk which has been thoroughly dried at greater than

 boiling temperature of water.

 Average thickness of dry disk.CWID - Width of Main Crack (V)

 Width of main crack on dried disk at its widest point.
 Measure this by